100 Notable alumni of

 -

-Carole Ann Radziwiłł is an American journalist, author, and television personality.
-Throughout the course of nearly two decades working as a journalist and producer for ABC News, her reporting earned her three Emmy Awards, a Peabody Award, and a GLAAD Media Award.
+Carole Ann Radziwiłł is an American journalist, writer, and television personality.
+Radziwill, best known for appearing on the Bravo reality series The Real Housewives of New York City from 2012 to 2018, first worked as a journalist and producer for ABC News from 1986 to 2002.
+Her reporting earned her three Emmy Awards, a Peabody Award, and a GLAAD Media Award.

 -